fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/63new.png)

-Since our new entry has the field <i>kind</i> with value <i>basic</i> TypeScript knows that the entry is does not only have the type _CoursePart_ but it is actually meant to be a _CoursePartBasic_.
-So here the field _kind_ "narrows" the type of the entry from a more generic type to a more specific type that has a certain set of fields.
-We shall see this style of type narrowin in action in the code soon!
+Since our new entry has the attribute _kind_ with value _"basic"_ TypeScript knows that the entry is does not only have the type _CoursePart_ but it is actually meant to be a _CoursePartBasic_.
+So here the attribute _kind_ "narrows" the type of the entry from a more general to a more specific type that has a certain set of attributes.
+We shall soon see this style of type narrowing in action in the code!

 But we're not satisfied yet!
 There is still a lot of duplication in our types, and we want to avoid that.
 We start by identifying the attributes all course parts have in common, and defining a base type that contains them.
 Then we will [extend](https://www.typescriptlang.org/docs/handbook/2/objects.html#extending-types) that base type to create our kind-specific types: